New Mutants: Original run

+Furthermore, in 1990, Ann Nocenti and Bret Blevins produced an 80-page issue called The New Mutants Summer Special.
+The special saw several New Mutants (Boom Boom, Wolfsbane, Sunspot, and Warlock) dragged into a world of television, which served as a vehicle for Nocenti to discuss mass media theory.

 In 1986, Professor X was written out of the series.
 Before he left, he made the X-Men's one-time nemesis, Magneto, headmaster of his school.
-Magneto would be the team's longest-running headmaster, holding the position from New Mutants #35 through to #75.
+Magneto would be the team's longest-running headmaster, holding the position from The New Mutants #35 through to #75.
 Fiercely overprotective of his students, particularly after the events of the "Mutant Massacre" and "Fall of the Mutants", he was increasingly used as an uptight foil for the adventurous New Mutants, setting rules that they would inevitably break in the interests of helping their friends.

-With Claremont taking on Wolverine and Excalibur, he left The New Mutants and the series was turned over to writer Louise Simonson and illustrator Bret Blevins with issue #55 (Sept.
-1987).
-Simonson was intended to be only a fill-in writer for the six months Claremont needed to get the two new series launched, but he ultimately remained with his new projects, and Simonson ended up writing the series for over three years.
-During her run, Magma is written out of the book, and Magik is de-aged back to childhood.
-Due to his unpopularity with New Mutants readers and artists, Cypher is killed off in The New Mutants #60 (February 1988).
+During Simonson's run, Magma is written out of the book, and Magik is de-aged back to childhood.
+Due to his unpopularity with readers and artists, Cypher is killed off in The New Mutants #60 (February 1988).
 Simonson recalled, "He wasn't fun to draw.
 He just stood around and hid behind a tree during a fight...
 Every artist who ever did him said 'Can't we kill this guy?'
 We would get letters from fans about how much they hated him."
 Simonson also folded the X-Terminators, a group of young wards from X-Factor, into the New Mutants.

 The X-Terminators added to the team were: